vishnuyarapu12/Hire_ME/Readme.md

-#  This project is about a self screening resume analyzer
+#  This project is about a self screening resume analyzer.